• Skip to primary navigation

 Making the Kulchas

-Place the stuffed ball on a lightly floured surface and roll gently into a disc of four to five inch diameter.
+Place the stuffed ball on a lightly floured surface and roll gently into a disc of four to five inch diameter in thickness.

 Brush lightly with a little of oil, sprinkle some onion seeds on the surface and press with your palm.